JonasProgrammer/docker-machine-driver-hetzner/README.md

 * `--hetzner-user-data-from-file` will be removed entirely, including its fallback behavior
 * `--hetzner-disable-public-4`/`--hetzner-disable-public-6` ill be removed entirely, including their fallback behavior
+* not specifying `--hetzner-image` will generate a warning stating 'use of default image is DEPRECATED'

+### 6.0.0

+* specifying `--hetzner-image` will be mandatory, and a default image will no longer be provided